Subject and Object: Beginner’s Guide with Examples

 Q. What are the three objects in a sentence?

-A. The objects can be defined as the receiver of the of the action of the subject.
-The three objects or types of object in the sentence are:
+A. The objects can be defined as the receiver of the subject’s action.
+The three objects or types of objects in the sentence are:

 – Direct